citysu/csiread/docs/readme.md

 ## Design

-csiread provides 6 classes: `Intel, Atheros, Nexmon, AtherosPull10, NexmonPull46, ESP32`.
-Each class has 4 key methods: `read(), seek()`, `pmsg()` and `display` which are used for reading a file, reading a file from a specific position, real-time parsing and viewing the contents of a packet respectively. `csiread.utils` provides some common functions.
+csiread provides 7 classes: `Intel, Atheros, Nexmon, AtherosPull10, NexmonPull46, ESP32 and Picoscenes`.
+Each class has 4 key methods: `read(), seek()`, `pmsg()` and `display()` which are used for reading a file, reading a file from a specific position, real-time parsing and viewing the contents of a packet respectively. `csiread.utils` provides some common functions.

 csiread is not only the translation of the Matlab API, but also a **CSI toolbox**.
 I added some utilities, real-time visualization and algorithms code in the `examples` folder.
 These would be useful for Python-based CSI researchers.